Make your own ornamental mirror

 Tape measure and pencil

-1. You can have MDF sheets cut down to size at your local Builders.
+1. You can have SupaWood/MDF sheets cut down to size at your local Builders.
 Some stores allow you to option to buy half a sheet, so check beforehand.

 2. Use a circular template to draw the outline for the curved arches.
 Make sure the template you use creates a shape that is in proportion with your finished design.